containers/podman/docs/podman-pod-create.1.md

 Name (“jonah”)

-podman generates a UUID for each pod, and if a name is not assigned to the container with **--name** then the daemon will also generate a random string name.
+podman generates a UUID for each pod, and if a name is not assigned to the container with **--name** then a random string name will be generated for it.
 The name is useful any place you need to identify a pod.

 ## EXAMPLES